 The Act also provides additional certainty around holdback payments which may now be made on an annual basis, or through an agreed-upon set of phases or portions, to reflect the long-term nature of many modern construction projects.
 More importantly, the former act did not mandate that the holdback be paid when all liens that could be claimed against it expired, were discharged or satisfied.The Act now requires payment of the basic and finishing holdback, unless a notice of non-payment is delivered setting out the reason for non-payment, and the issue is referred to adjudication.

-From a surety perspective, it’s noteworthy that the holdback will no longer need to be retained in cash, but can be maintained through other security, including a prescribed Holdback Repayment Bond (Form 5) which can be accessed by CLICKING HERE.
+From a surety perspective, it’s noteworthy that the holdback will no longer need to be retained in cash, but can be maintained through other security, including a prescribed Holdback Repayment Bond (Form 5) which can be accessed by CLICKING HERE (revised May 2019).

 Finally, the Act imposes new duties on contractors and subcontractors who are trustees of trust funds.
 Specifically, trustees are required to deposit funds received on account of their contract/subcontract price into a bank account in the trustee’s name.
 They must maintain written records which detail the amounts received into and paid out of the trust funds and any other prescribed information.
 If more than one trust is involved, the trust funds may be deposited into a single account; however, the trustee must maintain separate records for each trust.

 The Construction Act of Ontario features a new Section 85 which requires any contractor who enters into a “public contract” in the amount of $500,000 or greater to provide 50% performance and payment bonds using the prescribed forms.